microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

    RMS of Z depth bias = 3.47157 mm
    ```

    * The maximum bias should be expected to be within +/- 11mm.
-A depth bias outside of this range indicates a poor device calibration and the example Calibration tool should be used to recalibrate the device.
+A depth bias outside of this range indicates a poor device calibration and the example Calibration tool should be used to obtain an improved calibration that can be stored (external of the device) and used in place of the factory calibration (Note: The factory calibration stored on the Kinect device can not be overwritten).

    * Minimum example command: ```./depth_eval -i=board1.mkv -d=board2.mkv -t=plane.json -out=c:/data```